wilsonliaows/docs/connectors/slack/custom-oauth.md

 ![New app created](/assets/images/workbot/workbot-slash-commands/new-app-created.png)

-Scroll down to **App Credentials** you'll need this information back on your Workato tab.
+Scroll down to **App Credentials** you'll need this information back in your Workato tab.
 With this info handy, we can now head back to the Workato tab to complete Step 3.

 In Step 3, fill up:
 - **Name**: This should be the same name you used when creating the app e.g. HRBot